avi-testhub/BideshiNepaliBot/README.md

 This repository documents the development of a Discord bot designed for both specialized operational tasks—like market auditing and geographical resolution—and standard general-purpose chatting.

-_"Bideshi" means "Foreign" in Nepali.
-So BideshiNepali refers to Nepalese people living outside Nepal_
+In Nepali, "Bideshi" means "Foreign."
+The term BideshiNepali refers to the global Nepalese diaspora—those living and working outside of Nepal.
+The bot is named to reflect this identity: a technical tool for navigating international life (markets, geography, news) while staying connected to Nepali roots.

 ## Developer Profile & Methodology
 **Developer:** Avi